aybabtme/sequel/README.md

 Only supports MySQL at this time.

+##  Design  goals and rationale

+* There shall be no magic.
+* Create a good codebase which can then be tweaked manually.
+* The client should be molded according to a properly crafted database schema, and not the opposite.
+* The client should be lightweight and provide basic CRUD, not be an all encompassing blurb.
+* The client should work well and be extendable with custom plain SQL queries.
+* Plain SQL queries should be able to leverage the facilities provided by the client.

 ## Tool

 The root of this repository is a CLI tool, install it the normal way: